TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/02_lesson/lesson.md

 * Use the Python interpreter to do simple math
 * Given a value, be able to distinguish between number and string

-## Deliverables
+##Assessment
-* written worksheet with predictions and results
+* Written lab worksheet with predictions and results

 ##Materials/Preparation
 * [Lab]